paulmalherbe/Tartan/doc/SYS.rst

 ..............
 Select this routine to check if there are upgrades to Tartan and if so to install them.

-+ **Update Type** - Select whether to check the Tartan ftp site or a local LAN location.
++ **Update Type** - Select whether to check the Tartan site or a local LAN location.
 If Local is selected you will be able to browse for a location which will default to whatever is set in the *Upgrade Path* directory as set during the `Preferences`_ routine.
++ **Server Address** - If Internet was selected, enter where to download the upgrade from.
+The default is *https://tartan.co.za*

-* If there is an update and you want to upgrade, click on the `Update` button.
+* If there is an update and you want to upgrade, click on the `Upgrade` button.

 Update File Formats
 ...................